MileHacker Logo

 • Hostels

 Found predominantly in Hiroshima city, backpackers' hostels provide dorm beds and some private rooms for budget travelers.
-Miyajima has very few, if any, hostels.
+Miyajima has very few, if applicable, hostels.
 Explore options on Hostelworld.

 Unique Local Accommodation Types